ROCm/rocAL/tests/testScripts/README.md

 In this run, rocJPEG HW saved 956.45 seconds, or 15.94 minutes, for a 1.34x speedup and a 25.6% total-time reduction versus TurboJPEG CPU.

-These values are recommendations for the tested MI300x8 configuration, not global rocAL defaults.
-Other systems should choose batch and thread values that match the available GPU count, JPEG decode hardware, dataset characteristics, and training global-batch requirements.
+These values are validation results for the tested MI300x8 configuration, not global rocAL defaults.
+Other systems should choose batch, thread, and prefetch values that match the available GPU count, JPEG decode hardware, dataset characteristics, and training global-batch requirements.

 ## Output Logs